MimirHQ/paintbot/README.md

 - [x] Includes the author's name, screen name, website link, or other means through which they want to be credited
 - [x] (Preferably) Is contained within a single file, with minimal or no public package dependencies

-If this is your first time creating a pull request or you have other questions, feel free to contact the maintainer:
+If this is your first time creating a pull request or you have other questions, feel free to contact oer@mimirhq.com

-- Vinesh Kannan
-- vinesh [at] mimirhq [dot] com

 ## About